How to Buy Blackberry Shares UK – Beginner’s Guide

 However, this decline has been a continuous process, with Blackberry shares hitting 52-week lows of $2.70 in March 2020.
 To put this into perspective, this low represents a stock market decline of over 98%.
 In other words, had you invested £10,000 into Blackberry at its peak in 2008, your shares would have been worth just £200 come March 2020.

 With that being said, Blackberry shares came to life in early 2021 as per the previously mentioned WallStreetBets saga.
 As we cover in more detail later, this resulted in the shares going from $6.58 at the start of January to highs of $28 by the end of the month.

 This translates into a 1-month stock price increase of over 270%.
 Naturally, the shares have since cooled off by some distance.
 At the time of writing in February 2021, Blackberry shares are worth just over $13.
 That’s a rapid decline of almost 50% since the $25 peak experienced just a couple of weeks ago.

 As of Q3 2020, Blackberry reported an EPS of negative $0.23.
 For those unaware, the EPS illustrates how efficient a company is in terms of earnings flowing down to stockholders.
 But, if the EPS is negative – like it is with Blackberry, this means the firm is losing money.

-If you’re looking to add some dividend stocks to your portfolio – you’ll want to avoid Blackberry.
-The firm has never paid a quarterly dividend to date, and based on the financial difficulties it continues to have – it’s very unlikely this will change any time soon.
-As such, the only way that you will be able to make money by buying Blackberry shares is through an increased stock price.
+If you’re looking to add some dividend stocks to your portfolio, Blackberry won’t fit the bill.
+The firm has never paid a quarterly dividend to date, and based on the financial difficulties it continues to have, it’s unlikely this will change any time soon.
+As such, the only way that you will be able to make money by buying Blackberry shares is through capital gains.